 Scenes 19-20: At Regionals Philip announces to the audience that the three remaining Acafellas are about to perform an arrangement normally sung by five voices.
 They sing “I Think We’re Alone Now” and nail all five parts!

 Backstage, Meghan tries to apologize to Melody and explain that nothing happened with Jasper.
 Melody cuts her off and says that she would never let personal feelings interfere with Lady Treble.
 But when the girls go out on stage to perform and Meghan steps forward for her solo, Melody steals the spotlight and start singing the solo instead.
 The two battle for control in “Goodbye to You”.

 Scenes 21-25: Regionals is over and the Acafellas have won first place.
 Again.
-But when the Acafellas’ collective urine sample tests positives for banned substances, the boys are forced to hand over their winning trophy to Lady Treble.
+But when the Acafellas’ collective urine sample tests positives for banned substances, the boys are forced to give back their winning trophy.
 Philip blames Simon and is about to kick him out of the group when JB returns.
 JB dismisses the drug test results saying, “false positives happen all the time” and announces that he left the professional a cappella world because he knew his friends were hurting and needed him to help get the group back together.
 He, Jasper and Simon force Lassiter and Philip to finally confront each other and tell each other how they truly feel.